What are corrective actions in an audit?

 Identifying the root cause

 Getting rid of the root cause is the only way to prevent a problem from happening again.
-Some popular techniques include the 5 Whys, the Pareto analysis, the fishbone diagram, and cause mapping.
+Some popular techniques include the 5 Whys, the Pareto analysis, and the fishbone diagram.

 Each one has its challenges.
 For example, the 5 Whys generate a tendency for a team to address the symptoms instead of going further, looking for the real root cause.
 On the other hand, the fishbone diagram is considered a more holistic approach.

 When you have identified the root cause, you and your team must develop the tasks, processes, and designs to implement changes and resolve the problem.